mephistonovel/CoCoIV/README.md

 ## Installation & Running
 To get started, you may follow these instructions.

+### Create Envrironment
-1. Create a new virtual environment by using either `iv_rep_package.txt` or `iv_rep.yaml`.
+Create a new virtual environment by using either `iv_rep_package.txt` or `iv_rep.yaml`.
 Please use Python 3.9.18 since we did not test other versions.
 If you execute the command below, environment named 'iv' will be generated.
     ```bash
     conda env create -f iv_rep.yaml
     ```
+### Training and Results

-2. Once the environment is set up, you can either execute scripts to run the complete process e.g. Run the main experiments for synthetic datasets:
+Once the environment is set up, you can either execute scripts to run the complete process
+    e.g. Run the main experiments for synthetic datasets:
       ```bash
       bash experiment_syn.sh